TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/perl/index.md

 {% endraw %}

-Even Odd in Perl was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Gabriela Kandová

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution